io-gui/io/docs/deep-dive.md

 ## Property Change Batching

-Since `change()` function gets invoked every time a reacitive property changes we can get into a scenario where multiple property changes invoke `change()` function causing it to do unnecessary work.
+Since `change()` function gets invoked every time a reactive property changes we can get into a scenario where multiple property changes invoke `change()` function causing it to do unnecessary work.
 For example changing `prop1` and `prop2` in sequence will invoke following sequence of change functions.

 ```javascript
 this.prop1 = value1;